 Brooks and her colleagues used focus groups to assess the effectiveness of SCRIPT .
 In total, they spoke to 38 doctors from 14 medical schools in the UK and one medical school outside the UK.
 Over all, they found that eLearning for new doctors offers many benefits.
 Below are some of the study’s key findings.

-First, many participants reported that “their medical training adequately prepared them for practice from a theoretical perspective; however, they did not necessarily feel confident in their ability to prescribe in practice.”
+First, many participants reported that their medical training had prepared them to prescribe but did not necessarily make them feel confident about their decisions.
 For this reason, at least some respondents suggested that it would have been beneficial to have a program like SCRIPT prior to starting their first job.
 Second, the study found that there were both benefits and drawbacks to making the program required or optional and asking trainees to complete the program on the job or on their own time.
-One of the key factors in the program success, however, turned out to be related to something not at all related to the learners but rather related to supervisors: “Some participants perceived that their supervisors and clinical educators did not value SCRIPT and did not often discuss trainees’ progress at review meetings, unless the trainee had failed to complete the required mandatory components.
-As one F1 trainee (site 1) highlighted, ‘Our tutors just don’t care.
-They have more important things to do.'”
+One of the key factors in the program success, however, turned out to be related to something not at all related to the learners but rather related to supervisors. a percentage of participants felt their supervisors and clinical educators didn’t value SCRIPT.
 Finally, and not surprisingly, user experience was a critical consideration.
-As Brooks and her colleagues conclude, “A number of factors appeared to influence the user experience, including the rationale for using the programme, the relevance of content, structure and purpose of using the programme, as well as the individualisation of the learning to different learning styles and learning needs over time.
-Preparedness also appeared to impact upon the user experience.”
+As Brooks and her colleagues conclude, many factors seem to influence users’ experiences, including but not limited to the relevance of content, reason for adopting the program, and personal learning styles.

 eLearning for New Doctors Offers Many Benefits and Future Applications